Puresyn/KeyMaster/Readme.txt

 About:
 Key Master is an addon developed for World of Warcraft players who are actively involved in Mythic Plus content.
-The goal of the addon is to provide a single location to display detailed Mythic Plus content information about you and/or your party.
+The goal of the addon is to provide a single location to display the otherwise scattered detailed Mythic Plus information about you and/or your party members.

 While there are many future features in-mind for Key Master to expand its usefulness, how far it may go and when that will happen is largely dependent on